pkp/pkp-docs/learning-ojs/en/editorial-workflow.md

 ### Removing Identifying Information

-While OJS has a number of built-in functions for blind reviews, additional steps may need to be taken outside of the platform to ensure a Double-Blind Review.
+While OJS has a number of built-in functions for anonymous reviews, additional steps may need to be taken outside of the platform to ensure Anonymous Reviewer/Anonymous Author.
 A submission file may have information that could identify the authors' identity within the document properties.

 ![](./assets/learning-ojs3.1-ed-rev-anon4.png)